tomcritchlow/tomcritchlow.github.io/_posts/2021-01-26-tokenized-essays.md

 *Update #1: One more observation.
 Just like the [Friends with Benefits](https://fwb.help/) tokenized community you can automatically unlock other things (e.g. communities, assets, access) to anyone who currently owns one of your essays.
 This might be a nice elegant way to open up newsletter+community style models.....*

+*Update #2: Perhaps this also unlocks even more radical forms of bundling - where there are ventures part employer owned, part individual owned.
+Or part community owned, exit to community style.*